-The average lifespan of residential water heaters is between ten and twelve years.
+The typical lifespan of residential water heaters is between ten and twelve years.

-The most common malfunction of residential water heaters that will require replacement is a leaking tank.
+The most usual failure of residential water heaters that will require replacement is a leaking tank.

-Water Heater sizing is a significant replacement factor.
+Water Heater sizing is an important replacement consideration.

 The water supply cause all water heaters to be under pressure, and as water is heated, it grows creating even more pressure.
 When considering replacement of a water heater, it’s generally better to go with a sizable 50 gallon tank, rather than a 30 or 40 gallon tank, providing the location will accept the larger size.
 The larger tank will also give you more hot water capacity.